 This interview study (n=13) suggests that ayahuasca could be an effective therapeutic tool for eating disorders (EDs).
-Themes identified were 1) rapid reduction in ED thoughts and symptoms, 2) healing at the perceived root cause, 3) help process painful feelings and memories, 4) greater self-love and self-acceptance, and 5) activated spiritual elements of healing.
+The themes identified were 1) rapid reduction in ED thoughts and symptoms, 2) healing at the perceived root cause, 3) help process painful feelings and memories, 4) greater self-love and self-acceptance, and 5) activated spiritual elements of healing.

 “Purpose: Ayahuasca is a traditional Amazonian medicine that is currently being researched for its potential in treating a variety of mental disorders.
 This article reports on exploratory qualitative research relating to participant experiences with ceremonial ayahuasca drinking and conventional treatment for eating disorders (EDs).
 It also explores the potential for ayahuasca as an adjunctive ED treatment.